twkim824/DrRacket/README.md

 # nueecs111
-Northwestern EECS 111 Codes
-This repository contains all the codes written for Northwestern's EECS 111 course (DrRacket).
+This repository contains all the codes that I wrote for Northwestern's EECS 111 course (DrRacket).